rajeevbh/Terraform/Tips.md

   - Azure Active Directory --> App Registration
   - Service Principal (Subscription Id, Client Id, Tennat id, Sceret (value))
   - Subscription -> IAM -> assign contributor role

+- If one has already login with AZ account, one can only provide subscription id in the azurerm configuraion

 - Set up Environment Variable
   Windows (CMD)